Chapter 4:

 “What do you mean?”

 “All the College’s eyes are on you.
 It’s not everyday a commoner outshines half the nobles in the entrance ceremony.”
-Eralia drew a clean line in the sand.
+Eralia drew a clean line in the sand with her finger.
 “You’re different.
-That scares them, people like Mordhun.”
-She turned towards Laufa, taking a step forward.
+That scares traditionalists like Mordhun.”
+She turned towards Laufa, taking a generous step forward.

 “That’s… That’s not my fault!
-I didn’t ask for any of this,” Laufa took an involuntary step back.
+I didn’t ask for any of this.”
+Laufa stumbled back.
 “He’s a noble, anyways!
 Why should he be afraid of me?”

-“Because nobles aren’t equipped to handle a commoner with a raw, unheard of power.”
-Eralia stood only a breath away.
-She loomed over Laufa.
+“Because nobles aren’t equipped to handle a commoner with a raw, unheard-of power.”
+Eralia stepped closer, until she was only a breath away.
+She towered over Laufa.
 “Then again, they aren’t equipped to handle a noble lady who refuses to be married off like a commodity, either.”
-Her gaze met Laufa’s.
+Her gaze locked onto Laufa’s.
 “We have more in common than you think.”

 She straightened it.
 Yeah, she’s still scary.